mvolkmann/blog/src/meteor.md

 and clients will only be notified that an internal server error occurred.

-To call a Method from client code, import `Meteor` from the `meteor/meteor` package and call `Meteor.call` passing it the name of a Method, any number of arguments, and a callback function.
+To call a Method from client code, import `Meteor` from the `meteor/meteor` package and call `Meteor.call`, passing it the name of a Method, any number of arguments, and a callback function.
 This triggers the Method call lifecycle which has six parts.

-1. If the Method is defined on the client, it is executed there.
+1. If the Method is defined in the client, it is executed there.
    This typically updates Minimongo and corresponding UI updates are made.
 1. A JSON-based DDP message is constructed and sent to the server using a WebSocket connection.